windowsboot/CSI/README.md

 	* require: here, a server describes all services that it needs.
 		For each required service, the requestor will receive a /fulfill message describing
 		a provider (either immediately or as soon as the service is 'provided')
-IDManager: a service persisting user names and hashed passwords
+* IDManager: a service persisting user names and hashed passwords
-	verify: check if the offered credentials are bona fide
+	* verify: check if the offered credentials are bona fide
-AccessManager: a service which checks access rights/roles
+* AccessManager: a service which checks access rights/roles
-	verify: checks if a user has the required right/role
+	* verify: checks if a user has the required right/role
+* Login: allows users to log in on HTML pages
+	* keyexchange: create secure communication (shared secret)
+	* login: secure login

 ## Getting Started